osm2pgsql-dev/osm2pgsql-website/_manual-v2/10-generalization.md

 The other type of strategy uses a tile-based approach.
 Whenever something changes, all tiles intersecting with the change will be re-processed.
 Osm2pgsql uses the existing [expire mechanism](#expire) to keep track of what to change.

+*Version >= 2.3.0*{:.version} By default all expired tiles will be processed in the tile-based approach.
+Sometimes generalization is too expensive to always run for all expired tiles.
+And there is a good chance that later changes in the data affect the same tile again, so it makes sense to only process some number of tiles each time saving effort in the long run.
+The option `max_tiles_per_run` can be set on all tile-based strategies to set this limit, the default is 0, which means process all changed tiles.
+Oldest expire tiles are processed first.

 #### Strategy `builtup`